USS Horne: 1994 decommissioned

 After more than 26 years of service, Horne was decommissioned on 4 February 1994.
 She was struck from the register the same day, placed in the custody of the United States Maritime Administration and was laid up at the Suisun Bay National Defense Reserve Fleet.
 Initially scheduled to be scrapped, she was spared the breakers torch and was sunk as a target on 29 June 2008 as part of RIMPAC 2008.

-Horne was the last of the Leahy/Belknap type cruisers.

 Unit awards

 The USS Horne (CG-30) and its crewmembers have received the following awards :